jordicf/FRAME/DEVELOPMENT.md

 ### Adding third-party dependencies

-To add a third-party dependency, add the module name in the `INSTALL_REQUIRES` list of the [`setup.py` script](setup.py) and re-execute `pip install -e .` from the top-level project folder.
-Note that the module name should be the one that appears in the [Python Package Index](https://pypi.org/).
+To add a third-party dependency, add the package name in the `dependencies` list of the `[project]` section of the [`pyproject.toml` file](pyproject.toml) and re-execute `pip install -e '.[mypy]'` from the top-level project folder.
+Note that the package name should be the one that appears in the [Python Package Index](https://pypi.org/).

 ### Adding a new subpackage